FlowFuse/website/src/blog/2024/09/how-to-scrap-data-from-web-with-node-red.md

 ---
 title: How to Scrape Data from Websites Using Node-RED
-subtitle: A step-by-step guide to leveraging Node-RED for efficient web scraping and analysis.
+subtitle: A step-by-step guide to leveraging Node-RED for efficient web scraping and automated data extraction.
-description: Learn how to use Node-RED for web scraping to efficiently collect and manage data from websites with this step-by-step guide.
+description: Learn how to use Node-RED for web scraping to efficiently collect, extract, and manage data from websites.
+This step-by-step guide covers everything you need to know about creating automated web scrapers using Node-RED.
 date: 2024-09-03
 authors: ["sumit-shinde"]
 image: /blog/2024/09/images/webscraping-with-node-red.png